MuhammadMusa2157-ux/6Th_Semester/README.md

 # 📚 6th Semester - Computer Systems Engineering

-This repository contains all the study material, assignments, and lab work for my 6th semester in the Computer Science program.
+This repository contains all the study material, assignments, and lab work for my 6th semester in the Computer Systems Engineering.

 ---